 My Observations

-I’ve got this grinding machine, as I said earlier I don’t utilize manual grinders much, definitely not due to the fact that I’m lazy, honest guv, however I’ve struggled with my wrists for years.
+I’ve got this coffee grinder, as I said earlier I don’t utilize manual grinders much, definitely not due to the truth that I’m lazy, honest guv, however I’ve struggled with my wrists for years.

-But I’ve used this grinding machine, as I wanted to get hold of one and have a go with it, given that it’s among the very small number of things coffee-related been manufactured in the UK, I thought it would be rude of me not to try it.
+But I’ve used this grinder, as I wanted to get hold of one and have a go with it, given that it’s among the really small number of things coffee-related been manufactured in the UK, I thought it would be rude of me not to try it.

-It did take me ages to get hold of one, as Crafted by Knock are a victim of their own success, I think many the time they struggle to meet the demand, which is a good problem to have, I suppose.
+It did take me ages to get hold of one, as Made by Knock are a victim of their own success, I think a lot of of the time they struggle to meet the demand, which is a good problem to have, I suppose.

-It’s clearly an extremely well made manual coffee grinder.
-It’s fairly quick, it’s one of the nicer manual grinders to utilize in terms of how it feels in the hand when grinding, and it’s easy to dial in the grind.
-It’ll go fine enough for espresso too, I’ve managed to choke a Sage Bambino Plus with it, so that’s an exceptionally fine grind.
+It’s clearly an extremely well crafted manual mill.
+It’s fairly quick, it’s among the nicer manual grinders to utilize in terms of how it feels in the hand when grinding, and it’s easy to dial in the grind.
+It’ll go fine enough for espresso coffee too, I’ve managed to choke a Sage Bambino Plus with it, so that’s an incredibly fine grind.

-I think if you’re looking for a portable hand mill for use with the Aeropress (the handle slips off and fits in the rubber sleeve) I do think the Aergrind is a good preference for the dosh.
+I think if you’re looking for a portable hand grinder for utilize with the Aeropress (the handle slips off and fits in the rubber sleeve) I do think the Aergrind is a good choice for the dosh.

 Aeropress Review